Prashant4900/nerdy-news/README.md

-# Nerdy News
+# The Cultural News

-Nerdy News is a News App where News is collected from the top Comics and Superhero update sites.
-Get updated on every scroll in an easy and fantastic way.
-We cover Hollywood Movies, TV Shows, Comics, Games and Anime from Popular pop culture.
+The Cultural News is the ultimate News App for comic book and superhero enthusiasts.
+Our app curates the latest updates from the top Comics and Superhero news sources, ensuring you stay informed in a fun and convenient way.
+We cover a wide spectrum of entertainment, including Movies, TV Shows, Comics, Anime, Manga, and Popular Pop Culture.

 ## Getting Started